 It was 1967 when McCain was flying his Skyhawk dive bomber for the U.S. Navy during the Vietnam War.
 And he recounted his harrowing experience in 1973, according to U.S. News & World Report.

 McCain said the right wing of his Skyhawk blew off from a Russian missile, and that’s when he ejected himself out of his aircraft.
 He fell into the Western Lake in Vietnam and was able to swim himself to shore, even with over 50 pounds on his body.
 It was then that the prisoner of war nightmare began.

 Next: McCain had no idea of the atrocities he would see and experience.

 2. McCain was told he wouldn’t receive medical treatment until he gave information

 Once he made it to shore, McCain was in bad shape.
-He was taken to the main prison in Hanoi, U.S. News & World Report says, and it was there that he was interrogated for many days.
+He was taken to the main prison in Hanoi, according to U.S. News & World Report, and it was there that he was interrogated for many days.
 “I was in such bad shape that when they hit me it would knock me unconscious,” he explained.

 Next: You’ll never believe what happened when he finally got to the hospital.

 3. He says his treatment in the hospital nearly killed him

 McCain was on the brink of death from a broken leg when the guards finally chose to take him to the hospital, according to U.S. News & World Report.
 He said he was in a room that was “filthy dirty” and full of rainwater.
 McCain also said he was “not washed once” during his hospital stay and he “almost never saw a doctor or nurse.”

 His guard, a 16-year-old, fed him a few times a day because both his arms were broken, too.
 They tried to put casts on his arms, but after failing for an hour and a half to manipulate the bones, the doctor settled for a chest cast.